We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 Volume

-Hero image for Graeme Cowley: Having an eye on the film industry...
+Hero image for Graeme Cowley: an eye on the film industry...

-Graeme Cowley: Having an eye on the film industry...
+Graeme Cowley: an eye on the film industry...

 Interview – 2017

-Graeme Cowley is a cinematographer with an impressive line-up of features to his credit including Smash Palace, Utu, and Carry Me Back (which he also produced).
-Cowley also set up pioneering equipment hire company Film Facilities with Nigel Hutchinson, to bolster the range of camera equipment available to independent filmmakers.
-He was a prime mover behind the restoration of Utu, Utu Redux.
+Ciematographer Graeme Cowley has an impressive line-up of features to his credit, including Smash Palace, Utu, and Carry Me Back (which he also produced).
+Cowley set up pioneering equipment hire company Film Facilities with Nigel Hutchinson, to bolster the range of camera equipment available to New Zealand filmmakers.
+He was also a prime mover behind Utu Redux, the restored version of Utu.

-• Spending time in prison while filming this episode of Winners & Losers
+• Spending time in prison while filming the 'Lawful Excuse' episode of Winners & Losers

 • Observing the professionalism on the set of breakthrough Kiwi movie Sleeping Dogs

-• The challenges of attaching Cowley and his camera to a fast-moving mini for Goodbye Pork Pie
+• The challenges of being attached to a fast-moving mini for Goodbye Pork Pie

 • Scheduling to capture optimal light on classic movie Smash Palace